 soil can absorb.
 Excess water often runs-off and doesn't have a

 chance to soak into the soil, potentially wasting a lot of water.

-- Sierra Vista Sub-Basin: This is the watershed that is bordered
+- Sierra Vista Subwatershed: This is a watershed in Arizona that is bordered

 Presently the population is using more groundwater than is being naturally

 replenished and the aquifer is in "overdraft".
 The residents

 of the Sierra Vista Subwatershed depend solely on groundwater for their